D16 GROUP LUSH-101 – TOTAL PACKAGE

 Loading up each of the layers with arp, FX and all the trimmings expect your PC resources to dwindle fast.
 LuSH-101 gets very glitchy once you start sharing PC resources with other sample libraries, so a little restraint needs to be shown, or perhaps bouncing down freeze lanes when you’ve finalised your workings.

 Even running on its own presets can range from a few to up to a whopping 40% CPU per instance, depending on the number of layers in use.

 I do not feel there are memory leaks or anything like that.
 This is just a beast of an instrument that loves to chew RAM.
 The more you can feed it the better.

 Though the instrument excels at bass sounds, the pad and string capabilities are phenomenal.
-The layer effects and unison voices can produce huge pad and string sounds totally outside the capabilities of the original hardware, but at the same time providing a flexible and very modern sound.
+The layer effects and unison voices can produce huge pad and string sounds totally outside the capabilities of the original hardware but at the same time provide a flexible and very modern sound.

-LuSH-101 certainly has a retro vibe but the presets and general design of the instrument pushes more towards contemporary EDM and pop.
-It is capable of being stripped back to a convincing new-wave sounding vintage emulation, but on the whole, I think the target market is not purists.
+LuSH-101 certainly has a retro vibe but the presets and general design of the instrument push more towards contemporary EDM and pop.
+It is capable of being stripped back to a convincing new-wave-sounding vintage emulation, but on the whole, I think the target market is not purists.

 The layering and mixing features have been implemented well though there is a hefty CPU price to pay once you start hitting the limits of the instrument’s capabilities.